okitouni/MoDe/README.md

 An implementation is available in each of TensorFlow and PyTorch.
 The Example.ipynb notebook illustrates how MoDe is used and shows how one can obtain different response functions on a toy example.

 The PyTorch implementation requires PyTorch 1.6.0 or newer.
-The Tensorflow implementation requires Tensorflow 2.2.0 or newer.
+The TensorFlow implementation requires TensorFlow 2.2.0 or newer.

 ## Installation
 ```